Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-7i6s8l1lmJ0.md

 ### Transcript

-> Snutt: Umm- and I saw someone asked whether
-, the, containers will like save after unpackage?
+> Snutt: Umm- and I saw someone asked whether, the, containers will like save after unpackage?
 >
 > Snutt: Yeah, it'll work the same way as refineries.
 >